-If you are having something put in purely for cosmetic purposes, this is not covered by Green Shield.
+If you are having a procedure done purely for cosmetic purposes, this is not covered by Green Shield.
 This means they will not cover implants, teeth to fill spaces or things like tooth whitening or straightening.
 If there is a medical need for this procedure, Green Shield may consider it.

-If are in an accident and knock out a few of your teeth or need dental work redone as a result of an accident, Green Shield will cover reasonable costs.
+Green Shield will cover dental work as a result of an accident, at very reasonable costs.
 The insurance company will decide what is meant by reasonable costs.